 Do I need site plan approval for the change I am proposing to my residential property?

 All new construction (including building additions) requires submittal of two site plans to the Planning Department that locates all trees over 8” diameter within 100’ of construction.
-See our Residential Permitting Process guidelines pdf) for further information.
-Back to top
+See our Residential Permitting Process guidelines pdf) for further information

 How do I request a zoning verification letter?